Bamboo

 No analysis available

-Multiple listings explicitly state short-term/vacation rentals are legal and permitted (resort/hotel zoning and condotel wording).
-This is clear evidence that STRs are allowed in the building.
+The listings repeatedly and explicitly say short-term rentals are legal and permitted in the building.
+This is strong evidence that STRs are allowed.

 No analysis available